Edward Hornor Coates

-Edward Hornor Coates (November 12, 1846 – December 23, 1921) was a Philadelphia businessman, financier, and patron of the arts and sciences.
+Edward Hornor Coates (November 12, 1846 – December 23, 1921) was an American businessman, financier, and patron of the arts and sciences in Philadelphia.
 He served as a director of the Mechanics National Bank in 1873, was chairman of the Committee on Instruction at the Pennsylvania Academy of the Fine Arts from 1883 to 1890, and held the position of Academy president from 1890 to 1906.

-Biography

-He was the son of Joseph Potts Hornor Coates and Eliza Henri Troth, a family of Quakers.
-An 1864 graduate of Haverford College, he married (first) Ella May Potts in 1872, who died on 9 May 1874 at the age of 22.
-He married (second) Florence Van Leer Earle Coates in 1879, the daughter of prominent Philadelphia lawyer George H. Earle Sr and granddaughter of U.S. Army officer Samuel Van Leer.
-This was also a second marriage for Florence, her first husband – William Nicholson – died in 1877 after only five years of marriage.
-Coates would eventually adopt Florence's daughter from her first marriage, Alice Earle Nicholson.
-Florence and Edward had one child together in 1881, but the baby, Josephine Wisner Coates, died in infancy.